SpongePowered/SpongeDocs/source/plugin/data/datamanipulators.rst

 from a data holder is obtaining a mutable one and then using ``asImmutable()``.

 A possible use case for this would be a custom event fired when someone is healed.
 It should provide copies of the health data before and after, but event listeners should not be able to change them.
-Therefore we can write our event to only provide ``ImmutableHealthData`` instances.
+Therefore, we can write our event to only provide ``ImmutableHealthData`` instances.
 That way, even if third party code gets to interact with our data, we can rest assured that it will not be changed.